 The US Airways Center completed a major $70 million expansion and improvement project in 2004.
 Gone is the block exterior, replaced with soaring glass walls.
 The outdoor ticket ofﬁce is now enclosed inside the new 14,000 square foot Casino Arizona Pavilion, serving as a grand entrance highlighted by a 12 × 20 foot video wall.
 On the east side, the Coors Light Cold Zone is a ﬂexible outdoor entertainment venue covered by a football ﬁeld-length canopy featuring state-of-the-art sound and video projection systems, as well as the stylish Coors Light Cold Zone bar area and facilities that double as television studio facilities for Suns telecasts and a performance stage for music events.

-Other improvements include new technology installed in the bowl including a 900-foot LED ribbon, a center-hung scoreboard with HDTV screens, a new sound system, a new Courtside Club, Blue Moon Club and Verve Energy Lounge nightclub, and the APS Gorilla Greenhouse, a 7,000 square foot family friendly active home to the Phoenix Suns Gorilla.
-At street level the US Airways Center now features a Starbucks, an expanded Team Shop and the Blue Moon Club.
+Other improvements include new technology installed in the bowl including a 900-foot LED ribbon, a center-hung scoreboard with HDTV screens, a new sound system, a new Courtside Club, Blue Moon Club and Verve Energy Lounge nightclub, and the Suns Gorilla Greenhouse, a 7,000 square foot family friendly active home to the Phoenix Suns Gorilla.
+At street level the US Airways Center now features a Carl's Jr., an expanded Team Shop and the Blue Moon Club.